Sam B. Strother

-Sam B. Strother (June 16, 1871 – January 19, 1929) was the mayor of Kansas City, Missouri from January to May 1922.
+Sam B. Strother (June 16, 1871 – January 19, 1929) was an American lawyer and politician.
+He served as the mayor of Kansas City, Missouri from January to May 1922.

-Early life
+Biography

-Sam B. Strother was born on June 16, 1871, near Louisville, Kentucky.
-His family moved to Lee's Summit, Missouri, shortly after his birth.
+Strother was born on June 16, 1871, near Louisville, Kentucky.
+His brother was lawyer George B. Strother.
+His family moved to Lee's Summit, Missouri when he was young.
 He attended local schools and Kansas City High School.
-He graduated from the law department of the University of Missouri in Columbia in 1893.
+He graduated from the University of Missouri School of Law in 1893.

-Career

 After graduating, Strother became the private secretary of Mayor William S. Cowherd.
 After Cowherd left office, Strother joined the law office of Teasdale, Ingraham & Cowherd.
 He then formed his own law firm.
 He was a lawyer and "public administrator" of Jackson County in 1903.

-Strother succeeded James Cowgill as mayor after he died in office.
+In 1905, he and his brother George operated in the same office, though never officially partnered.
+He also served as chairman of the democratic central committee.

+Strother was appointed mayor by city council to fill the term of James Cowgill, following his death in office.
 He served from January to May 1922.

-Personal life

-Strother married Maud Davenport of Lee's Summit.
+Strother married Maud Davenport.
 They had at least one child, Isabelle.
-His residence was at 5825 Central Street.

-Strother died on January 19, 1929, at the Research Hospital in Kansas City as a result of appendicitis and gall stones.
-He was also suffering from post-operative pneumonia and myocarditis.
+Strother died on January 19, 1929, aged 57, at the Research Hospital in Kansas City.